Figure 1: The relative change in QE for the BRDD sensor between 25°C and -90°C.

 The sensitivity of the fall-off in QE with cooling is depicted in figure 1 for a BRDD sensor.
 As can be seen the fall-off is quite dramatic and at the illustrated wavelength of 950 nm, the QE falls in relative terms by ~40%.
 This clearly arises a question around the trade-off between cooling to minimize dark noise and the desire to have QE as large as possible.
 To assess if there is an optimum temperature region for a given set of experimental conditions and what that temperature might be, it is useful to assess the SNR ratio possible at different temperatures of the sensor.
 The SNR ratio is the key parameter in any discussion on sensitivity.

-If we consider the system or camera noise as summarized in the equation below and illustrated for a typical BRDD sensor in figure 1 on page 51, then it is desirable to be operating at the noise floor (plateau at base of curves).
-But if we are working with exposures <1 s, as an illustrative example, we could work at a range of temperatures between -50ºC and -100ºC and still be operating at the detection limit.
+If we consider the system or camera noise as summarized in the equation below and illustrated for a typical BRDD sensor in figure 1, then it is desirable to be operating at the noise floor (plateau at base of curves).
+But, if we are working with exposures <1 s, as an illustrative example, we could work at a range of temperatures between -50ºC and -100ºC and still be operating at the detection limit.

 However, when the QE is considered, it will be found that a better SNR will be possible for these exposures when operating at temperatures towards the upper end of this range i.e. around -50ºC